vboyev-MSFT/defender-docs/defender-endpoint/deployment-vdi-microsoft-defender-antivirus.md

 If you think you need to add exclusions, see [Manage exclusions for Microsoft Defender for Endpoint and Microsoft Defender Antivirus](defender-endpoint-antivirus-exclusions.md).

-## Next step
+## EDR

-If you are also deploying Microsoft Defender for Endpoint - EDR to your Windows based VDI VMs, please go thru the steps here: [Onboard non-persistent virtual desktop infrastructure (VDI) devices in Microsoft Defender XDR](/defender-endpoint/configure-endpoints-vdi)
+If you're also deploying [endpoint detection and response](overview-endpoint-detection-response.md) (EDR) to your Windows-based VDI VMs, see [Onboard non-persistent virtual desktop infrastructure (VDI) devices in Microsoft Defender XDR](/defender-endpoint/configure-endpoints-vdi).

 ## See also